-Every company needs to protect its assets, including information about its employees as well as its customers.
-When most business owners think about ramping up security, they imagine implementing a robust technology infrastructure that protects their digital equipment.
+When most businesses think about ramping up security, they imagine implementing a robust cybersecurity strategy to prevent data breaches.
 While protecting your assets against this type of cybercrime is crucial, you also need to pay close attention to illegal caller ID spoofing.

 Simply put, caller ID spoofing is the process of masking a caller’s real number to hide its real origin.
-Instead of seeing the real caller’s information, the receiver sees a completely different number that usually seems more trustworthy than the real source.
+Instead of seeing the caller’s actual information, the receiver sees a completely different number that usually seems more trustworthy than the real source.
+Common spoofing tactics include:

 Some spoofing is legal, while other spoofing is not.There are many differences between legal and illegal spoofing, with the most important one being that legal spoofers have permission to use the spoofed number.
 For example, a company that makes calls on behalf of its client, businesses that offer toll-free lines, and professionals that want to display their work numbers may all benefit from legal spoofing.